anastasia-morf/EMSC4033-project/README.md

 `LiPD` (Linked Paleo Data) is a convenient tool that provides a standardized format for storing and exchanging paleoclimate data, enabling quick querying and extraction.
 But there are some tricks to know before we can use it.

-The set of modules contained in this repository will give you and introduction to Python utilities for LiPDs.
+The purpose of this Git repository is to provide a set of modules that can be used as an introduction to Python utilities for LiPDs.
+By following these modules, you will learn (1) how to create a new environemnt and install `LiPD` and (2) how to use the `LiPD` package to access and visualise data contained in large datasets.

 ## Guide to the Repository

+To get started, you will first need to copy or "fork" the repository, which will allow you to freely experiment and modify the notebooks without affecting the original code.

+Everything that you need next is contained within these files:

 #### Jupyter Notebooks
 There are notebooks two contained in the repository:
 1. Installation.ipynb - Provides instructions to creating a new environment and installing `LiPD`.